International Horticultural Expo 2023 Doha Qatar

-2023 International Horticultural Exposition or Expo 2023 is an International Horticultural Expo to be hosted by Doha, Qatar.
-The Horticultural Expo 2023 Doha will begin on October 2, 2023 and conclude on March 28, 2024.
-Originally scheduled to be held from 14 October 2021 to 17 March 2022, but it was rescheduled to 2023 due to the COVID-19 pandemic.
+2023 International Horticultural Exposition or Expo 2023 was an International Horticultural Expo hosted by Doha, Qatar.
+The Horticultural Expo 2023 Doha was held from October 2, 2023 until March 28, 2024.
+Spanning 1.7 million square meters, the event took place in Al Bidda Park, one of the biggest parks in Doha which overlooks the Persian Gulf.
+Originally scheduled to be held from 14 October 2021 to 17 March 2022, the event was rescheduled to 2023 due to the COVID-19 pandemic.
 The Bureau International des Expositions (BIE) general assembly in Paris formally recognised it on 22 November 2018 as an International Horticultural Exhibition.
-The Expo will be organized under the theme "Green Desert, Better Environment".
-An 80 hectare site has been identified.
+The expo was organized under the theme "Green Desert, Better Environment".
+An 80 hectare site was identified.

+Goals

+The theme of EXPO 2023 Doha, Qatar was "Green Desert, Better Environment".
+To attain its sustainability objectives, the organizers partnered with the Gulf Organisation for Research & Development (GORD).
+"Encouraging, inspiring, and educating people about cutting-edge methods to lessen desertification" was the aim.
+The exhibition was planned to provide a global forum for professionals, non-governmental organizations, decision makers, and participants to discuss the global issue of "Desertification".

+The following goals characterized Expo 2023 Doha, Qatar, in line with the Qatar National Vision 2030: